barrosohub/colors-generator/README.md

 # Colors Generator
 This project generate random colors.
-He has support "copy to clipboard".
+He has support to "copy to clipboard".

 Look the live project:
 https://colors-generator.pages.dev